fai-huntrakool/tripplanner/README.md

 # tripplanner
 For education purposes.
+Helps you scrape Attraction information from TripAdvisor.

 #  dependencies
 Install: bs4

+# Steps
-- web_scrapping.py: scrape attractions data from tripadvisor.com
+- web_scrapping.py: scrape attractions data from tripadvisor.com and export to .csv